jrdegbe/thamesthrive-api/docs/flow/actions/trello/add_trello_card_action.md

 ### Trello Resource

-Now it is time to create a Tracardi Trello Resource.
+Now it is time to create a ThamesThrive Trello Resource.

 * Go to Traffic -> Outbound resources.
 * Click new resource